Why Doesn’t the Clock Always Stop in the NFL When a Runner Goes Out of Bounds?

 Has This Clock Stoppage Rule Always Been in Place?

 This hasn’t always been the rule.
 The league’s owners approved the current rule after the 1990 NFL season.
-Prior to this rule change, the clock would stop anytime a runner went out of bounds.
+Before this rule change, the clock would stop anytime a runner went out of bounds.

 Why did the league make this change?
 In an effort to speed up the game.
 That same year, the NFL also reduced halftime from 15 minutes to 12 minutes.